TysonBiegler/WGU_MSDA_Portfolio/README.md

 I began my masters program in data analytics through Western govoners university in May 2024 and this is my portfolio of projects from that program.

 Listed below is my linkedin profile and my portfolio hosted by Maven analytics.
+Feel free to connect with me and follow along with my progress.

 <p>
     <a href="https://www.linkedin.com/in/tysonbiegler/">